Citrullin/documentation/iota-sbc/0.1/how-to-guides/setup-fullnode.md

 ```yaml
 KEY: VALUE
 ```
-You should add your neighbors into the configuration.yaml.
+You should add your neighbors into the conf.yaml.

+An example conf.yaml:

 ```bash
 printf "\
 log-level: debug \n\